unitedstates/nabors/pages/introduction.md

 in the Statutes at Large were the chapter numbers.
 These were assigned in one sequence to all laws upon receipt and the numbering was started anew each session.
-Therefore, when the two categories —- public and private -- were classified and separated for publication in the Statutes at Large, disconti— nuity occurred in the number sequence of each.
+Therefore, when the two categories — public and private — were classified and separated for publication in the Statutes at Large, discontinuity occurred in the number sequence of each.
 Since this checklist includes only public laws you will find breaks in the numbering sequence of the Chapters caused by the omission of the private laws.